bluecube/pickle_risc/notes/graphics.md

 - High-ish resolution
 - GUI system similar to Windows 3.0 can be built on top of it
 - Fast enough for GUI and simple games
-    - Even when runnign over low bandwidth SLIP link
+    - Even when running over low bandwidth SLIP link

 # Design
 - 640x480 or 800x600 resolution (fixed?)
-- 64kB (or 64kW ?) graphics memory
+- Graphics memory
+    - 64kB at 4bpp is not enough even for single 640x480 screen!
+    - 64kW at 4bpp is slightly more than single 800x600 screen
+    - => 16bit pointers are not enough
+    - 2MB (1MW) might be a reasonable amount of overkill (17 full screens @ 800x600)
 - 16 sprites
     - Rendered with fixed Z order
         - Start pointer in graphics memory